darshitpp/spricebot/README.md

 https://telegram.me/spricebot

 Want to contribute?
 Read the comments in the `app.py` file!
-I've made them as descriptive as possible!
+I've made them very descriptive!